alifma/pos-backend/readme.md

 Backend for Point of Sales Application with database relation of 3 tables

 ## Application Instalation
+1. Make sure you already have Redis installed on your machine
+2. Clone POS-Backend Repository
-1. Install Required NPM Packages
+3. Install Required NPM Packages
    > `npm install`
-2. Create database named `posvue` and import `posvue.sql` from this project folder
+4. Create database named `posvue` and import `posvue.sql` from this project folder
-3. Create `.env` files with this value
+5. Create `.env` files with this value
    > - DB_HOST= (Your Database Host)
    > - DB_USER= (Your Database User)
    > - DB_PASSWORD= (Your Database Password)
    > - DB_NAME=posvue
    > - PORT= (Your decided port number, ex:3000)
+   > - JWT_SECRET= (Your own JWT)
+6. Start Redis Server
+   > `redis-server`
-4. Start Application
+7. Start Application
    > `npm start`

 ## Features
+- JWT Authentication
+- Multilevel Authorization (Admin and Cashier)
+- Upload Image
 - CRUD Menus
    - Add new menu
    - Display all menu